guidobouman/panelsnap/README.md

 A jQuery Object to bind a click-event to to trigger the navigation to the previous panel.

 `navigation.wrapAround`:
-Boolean telling the plugin wether or not next/prev navigation should wrap around the begining and end of the panelset.
+Boolean telling the plugin wether or not next/prev navigation should wrap around the beginning and end of the panelset.

 ## Attaching a menu